This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Sweden.

 Is expert evidence permitted in competition litigation, and, if so, how is it used?
 Is the expert appointed by the court or the parties and what duties do they owe?

-Swedish courts may, at the request of one of the parties, appoint experts, e.g. economists to establish violations and prove damage.
-The courts may also, at the request of a party, request that the Competition Authority calculates the damage, but the Competition Authority has a right to refuse to provide such assistance.
+The courts may, at the request of one of the parties, also appoint experts or request that the Competition Authority calculates the damage.
+This is less common, and the Competition Authority has also a right to refuse to provide assistance.

 Describe the trial process.
 Who is the decision-maker at trial?
 How is evidence dealt with?
 Is it written or oral, and what are the rules on cross-examination?

 The proceedings are initiated by a written summons application from the claimant.
 After the statement of defence from the defendant and possibly additional written submissions from each party, the parties are summoned to the court for a case management conference.
 At this conference, the court reviews the disputed issues together with counsel for the purposes of planning the proceedings, including the hearing.
 At the case management conference, the court may also assist the parties in settlement discussions.

 Thereafter, the parties are normally ordered to file one or several additional pleadings, depending on the complexity of the case, including a statement of evidence specifying the written and oral evidence that will be relied upon at the hearing.
 A party may also request the other party to produce documents that may be of importance as evidence in the case, including electronic documents and categories of documents.
 During this phase, there may also be hearings on separate issues, e.g. relating to production of documents or on interim judgments.